tigera-solutions/eks-workshop-prep/README.md

      --nodes-min 0
    ```

-3. Verify that there are no nodes up in your nodegroup.
+3. Verify that there are no worker nodes in your EKS cluster.

    ```bash
    kubectl get nodes